 Note: A portion of his passage is also described by my brother Nikos Riginos in his Faneromeni website.

 Sunday May 31, 1998

-I flew to the island of Lesvos and met Nikos Riginos and his girlfriend Rozina at the Mitilini harbor lounging on the Faneromeni together with Argos, Nikos’ ancient dog, and Naxos, their new puppy, adopted this spring on the island of Naxos.
+I flew to the island of Lesvos and met my brother Nikos Riginos and his girlfriend Rozina in the Mitilini harbor lounging on the Faneromeni together with Argos, Nikos’ ancient dog, and Naxos, their new puppy, adopted this spring on the island of Naxos.